Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

   ```

 ## Change Log
+* **11-06-22** - Added Enterprise SKU with Tanzu components, Azure Database for PostgreSQL and Azure Cache for Redis
 * **03-05-21** - Added bring your own route table as documented in the [Azure Spring Apps documentation](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-deploy-in-azure-virtual-network#bring-your-own-route-table)
 * **03-16-21** - Added third option to install PetClinic Application using PowerShell or Shell Script provided on the jumpbox